alaaamady/polls-app/README.md

 ## Design Decisions

- - The `Ant Design` system was used as building blocks for the app's components for it's full fledged library and wide range of functionality
+ - The `Ant Design` system was used as building blocks for the app's components for it's fully fledged library and wide range of functionality
  - `Typescript` was used for a type safe development

 ## Project structure